-Why do pregnant women often experience toothaches?
-How should pregnant women deal with toothaches when they should restrict the amount of drugs they use?
+Why do pregnant women often experience toothaches during pregnancy?
+How should pregnant women deal with toothaches when they should restrict the number of drugs they use?
 What are the dangers of toothaches?
 Let’s find out in this article!

 What are the causes of toothache during pregnancy?